 - __ Start networking with contractors

-Be prepared to submit five, ten, twenty or more offers before one is accepted.
+Be prepared to submit five, ten, twenty or more offers on real estate investments before one is accepted.
 Real estate investing is a numbers game, so don’t be discouraged when your first – or tenth – offer is declined.

 Before making an offer, set a firm ceiling price for negotiation.
 The seller may come back with a counteroffer, sparking a negotiation for price and buying terms.
 But before you enter a negotiation, get very clear on the property’s numbers.